-The courage that sustained Daniel is still offered to His people today.
+The courage that sustained Daniel is still offered to God's people today.
 Over the last several years, it has been a joy and privilege to benefit firsthand from the preaching and pastoral care of Pastor John MacArthur.
 I often wonder how he does it, and how he keeps doing it.
-Fifty-two years of faithful ministry, week-after-week, Sunday-after-Sunday, verse-by-verse, preaching the Word of God and equipping godly men with the tools needed to unearth the treasures in Scripture.
+Fifty-four years of faithful ministry, week-after-week, Sunday-after-Sunday, verse-by-verse, preaching the Word of God and equipping godly men with the tools needed to unearth the treasures in Scripture.
 And he does all this in a world that has grown increasingly hostile, dismissive, and ambivalent toward the gospel of Christ.

 Repeatedly during this unique season, I think of two words that Pastor John has often said when thinking through the reason he can stand so boldly for Christ and His church:

 Those we admire as courageous derive their boldness from assurance.
 Surety breeds confidence.
-If we are to be encouraged at all to stand for truth in the fullness of conviction until our dying breath, let us gaze, wonder, and worship the God who is true and whose promises are sure.
+If we are to be encouraged to stand for truth in the fullness of conviction until our dying breath, let us gaze, wonder, and worship the God who is true and whose promises are sure.

 [Editor's note: This post was originally posted in September, 2021 and has been updated.]